yearn/yearn-vaults-v3/CONTRIBUTING.md

 The code from the yearn-vaults-v3 repository is inserted between `<<<` and `===` while the change you have made is inserted between `===` and `>>>>`.
 Remove everything between `<<<<` and `>>>` and replace it with code that resolves the conflict.
 Repeat the process for all files listed by Git status to have conflicts.

-When you are ready, use git push to move your local copy of the changes to your fork of the repository on Github.
+When you are ready, use git push to move your local copy of the changes to your fork of the repository on GitHub.

 ```bash
 git push git@github.com:<your_github_username>/yearn-vaults-v3.git feature-in-progress-branch